Degenerate-States/2D-ENGINE/README.md

 ## Adding Assets
-asset storage and addition is done by assets.h and its respective class, for each type of asset in the game there will be a loader which takes in the component onto which the asset is to be loaded, and the asset to be loaded (with is a member of the assets class). the loader is called in the game objects init method

-currently the only asset type is a complex vector which is loaded onto the component polygon, these can be created using point-input-tool and simply pasted as a memeber in assets.cpp as done with the player asset.
+asset storage and addition is done by assets.h and its respective class, polygon points must be defined clockwise around the center of the asset (this needed for having properly oriented normals for collision). assets are loaded by asset loader on polygon, these can be created using point-input-tool and simply pasted as a memeber in assets.cpp as done with the player asset.

-## Future Devlopment
-going further, to implement many objects of the same type, managers must be put in place (ie bullet manager) which use object pooling and handel the interactions, update and render methods of the objects they manage.